Ezequiel Tovar Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies, including Ezequiel Tovar (.333 on-base percentage in past 10 games, 60 points above season-long percentage), take on starter Ryne Nelson and the Arizona Diamondbacks at Chase Field, Monday at 4:10 PM ET.
+The Colorado Rockies, including Ezequiel Tovar (.378 on-base percentage in past 10 games, 100 points above season-long percentage), take on starter Zac Gallen and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Mets.
+He had two hits (going 2-for-4 with a double and two RBI) in his last game against the Diamondbacks.

 Ezequiel Tovar Game Info & Props vs. the Diamondbacks